Clivern/Gauntlet/scalable_architecture.md

 Once you’ve got a much better sense of what the problem is, you should start to tackle it by trying the simplest solution that directly addresses the issues – remember, we’re always trying to avoid adding unnecessary complexity.

 Also the Perfect Architecture is a Myth because Evolution cannot be predicted.
-The users will always be able to surprise us
+The users will always be able to surprise us.

-`Continuous Improvement is Better Than Delayed Perfection ~ Mark Twain`
+> Continuous Improvement is Better Than Delayed Perfection ~ Mark Twain

 ### Strategy 1
 <p align="center">